hy-sql/project-info/documents/examples/examples.md

-# Implemented functions and some examples of their use
+# Implemented features and some examples of their use

 When you start, you have an empty database.